Last updated on March 28th, 2026

 Inside the park, you can rent pedal boats on the lake, take a stroll through the greenery, or visit one of the many museums—if you only have time for one, I would highly recommend visiting Chapultepec Castle.

-The museums have an entrance fee, however, strolling through the lush forest is completely free and an essential thing to do in Mexico City for first-time visitors.
+The museums have an entrance fee; however, strolling through the lush forest is completely free.

 Explore the quaint streets of La Roma and La Condesa neighborhoods

 La Roma and La Condesa are the two most popular neighborhoods in Mexico City, and for good reason.
-These neighborhoods contrast the ever-expanding buzzy capital with their quaint tree-lined pedestrian-friendly streets and leisure pace.
+These neighborhoods contrast the ever-expanding, buzzy capital with their quaint, tree-lined, pedestrian-friendly streets and leisurely pace.

-These trendy neighborhoods have a relaxed European feel, with their colonial architecture, neighborhood parks with beautiful fountains, and cute cafes and bakeries around every corner.
+These trendy neighborhoods have a relaxed European feel, with their colonial architecture, neighborhood parks with beautiful fountains, some of the best coffee shops in Mexico City, and cute bakeries around every corner.

-And while there is plenty to spend your money on in this tranquil side of town, wandering through the quaint streets and enjoying the neighborhood parks with all its city dogs running wild, it’s a completely free thing to do and one that every first time visitor to Mexico City should experience.
+And while there’s plenty to spend your money on in this tranquil side of town, wandering through the quaint streets and enjoying the neighborhood parks with all its city dogs running wild, it’s a completely free thing to do and one that every first-time visitor to Mexico City should experience.

 Visit the quintessential Mexican neighborhood of Coyoacán